Do personal loans affect your tax return?

 Do I have to report a personal loan on my taxes?

-In most instances, you don’t need to report a personal loan on your taxes since it’s not considered income.
-If any part of your loan gets canceled, you’ll need to report the amount that got canceled as income because it’s the amount you were given and it didn’t get paid back.
+In most instances, you don’t need to report a personal loan on your taxes since it’s not considered income, as the IRS does not tax personal loans themselves.
+However, if any part of your loan gets canceled, you’ll need to report the amount that got canceled as income because it’s the amount you were given and it didn’t get paid back.